 Water-borne, food-borne and other infectious diseases (including hepatitis, typhoid, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
 We encourage you to consider having vaccinations before travelling.

 In addition to difficulties caused by high altitude, visitors to Mexico City may experience health problems caused by air pollution, which is at its peak during the winter months.
 Visitors with heart, lung or respiratory problems are advised to consult their doctors before travelling.

 The local currency is the Mexican Peso (MXN).
 Credit cards are widely accepted.
 We recommend to also carry small amounts of USD cash in small notes for incidentals.

-110 volts, for the sockets a US adapter is needed.
+Electricity is 110 volts.
+For power sockets a US adapter is required.

 In view of the heavy cancellation penalties applied to cancelled travel arrangements, Diversion Dive Travel strongly suggest you consider taking out suitable travel insurance at the time of booking.
 Travel insurance policies are designed to cover losses such as cancellation due to unforeseen circumstances, sudden illness or serious injury whilst abroad, and lost, stolen or damaged baggage and personal items.